-I am an interdisciplinary maker with a strong dedication to mark-making, form, and process where concepts often dictate materials and vice versa; I love experimentation and play in the studio.
+I am a multidisciplinary teaching artist with a strong dedication to mark-making, form, and process where concepts often dictate materials and vice versa; I love experimentation and play in the studio.
 The result of this love seems to show up as a mix of abstract and representational records of language, moments in time in my process, intimate relationships and history utilizing text, repetition, negative space, color and form.
-At this time, Iā€™m focusing on making artist books with cyanotypes and visual poetry as well as my new studio project, Elephant Shoe Studio, which offers ceramic classes, workshops and limited batch fun, functional objects for the body and where you call home.
+I also own and operate Elephant Shoe Studio, which offers classes in gentle, slow yoga and art classes as well as limited batch ceramic objects + prints for where you call home.

 Bio: